Linaro/website/README.md

 Change the author to a unique author username (e.g firstname.surname).
 If this is your first time posting then add your author information to the [_authors](https://github.com/Linaro/website/blob/master/_authors) collection by duplicating an existing author's .md file and modifying the values appropiately.
 Make sure to add your profile image to the [/assets/images/authors folder](https://github.com/Linaro/website/tree/master/assets/images/authors).
 Verify that the author "username:" in the _authors/ collection file for your author is an exact match to that provided as the author: in your post.
 Doing the above will ensure your author image and pages are rendered correctly on the Linaro.org website.

 #### Date
-Modify the date to somewhen before your post the blog otherwise Jekyll will see it as a __future__ post and not render it until the time on the server exceeds/equals that provided as the date in the post front matter.
+Modify the date to sometime before you post the blog otherwise Jekyll will see it as a __future__ post and not render it until the time on the server exceeds/equals that provided as the date in the post front matter.

 #### Image